 Shift availability changes frequently, we are not able to guarantee a specific requested shift.
 We can work with volunteers to find a schedule that works for the volunteer based on shelter needs.

 Adoption Support: Adoption Support volunteers help customers connect with and learn about animals in our care to make good adoption matches.
 By utilizing shelter technology including tablets and computers, volunteers are able to give customers animal health and behavior histories and facilitate visitations.
-If there is down time between customers you will provide socialization opportunities for the animals to keep them happy and healthy.
+If there is any down time between customers, volunteers provide socialization opportunities for the animals to keep them happy and healthy.

 The following Adoption Support roles are currently available:

 Dog Walker: Volunteers provide dogs with bathroom breaks, exercise and socialization.

 Surgical Assistant: Volunteers working in the Surgery Department provide support to the Veterinarians and Veterinary Technicians in order to efficiently Spay/Neuter the thousands of animals who are surrendered to the Animal Humane Society each year.

 Training Support: Assist our trainers as they instruct classes to help owners teach good behavior and manners to their pets.
 Well behaved pets are more likely to stay in their homes and less likely to end up in the shelter system.
 Our classes have a fun and upbeat atmosphere using only positive reinforcement techniques!
 No experience required.